Cosmetic, Restorative and General Dentistry

 A long and happy career has ensued.
 Perhaps the key to this career has been the development of interests and activities that are both directly and indirectly connected to Dentistry.

-Not willing to rest on the laurels of Fellowship of the Royal Australasian College of Dental Surgeons, Dr Grenness commenced post-graduate research at the University of Tasmania in the early 1990s, in a subject that while being a bit obscure, namely ear canal movement, that had a dental connection through the anatomy of the jaw joint.
-As it turned out, a strong knowledge of head and neck anatomy had a crucial bearing on understanding the complex phenomena that were observed.
+Not willing to rest on the laurels of Fellowship of the Royal Australasian College of Dental Surgeons, Dr Grenness commenced post-graduate research at the University of Tasmania in the early 1990s.
+The subject of the research may appear a bit obscure.
+Namely ear canal movement.
+This subject has a dental connection through the anatomy of the jaw joint.
+As it turned out, a strong knowledge of head and neck anatomy has a crucial bearing on understanding the complex phenomena that were observed.

-Then in the 2000s Dr Malcolm J. Grenness undertook a Doctor of Philosophy in Spatial Science on a dental problem that had eluded researches for about 20 years, namely the high resolution 3D-modelling of teeth using off-the-shelf retail cameras.
+In the 2000s Dr Malcolm J. Grenness continued his pursuit of knowledge.
+He undertook a Doctor of Philosophy in Spatial Science on a dental problem that had eluded researches for about 20 years.
+The research and outcomes into the high resolution 3D-modelling of teeth using off-the-shelf retail cameras was world class.

 All the time continuing his day to day Dental Care for the Tasmanian Community

 158 Collins Street, Hobart